J-1 Exchange Students

 University Wide (HKBU)

 How to Apply:

 First, all incoming exchange applicants must be nominated by their home university.
 Next, incoming exchange students will submit application documents to the Program Coordinator within their sponsoring college or school (listed above).
-Once admitted, students will receive an automatic email from iStart with instructions on how to request a DS-2019 form.
+Once admitted, students will receive an automatic email from ISSS with instructions on how to request a DS-2019 form in iStart.